vladdou/ms4-of-stories-shop/README.md

 - **Home**
     The landing page features a background image with a call to action button with the text *shop now* that leads to the page with all the products so that users have an easy and quick way of finding it.

+- **Shop**
+    The user can choose to navigate to all products or to view the products by category.
+The products page features images of the products followed by name, price, category and rating.
+The user have the possibility to sort products by price, rating, name and category in either descending or ascending order.

+- **Detailed product page**
+    The detailed page of the product features an image of the product that enhances in a new window when you click on it.
+The user also finds the name, price, category, rating and information about the product, along with an input for choosing the amount of products to add to the bag.
+Clicking on Add to bag button will trigger a sucess message with feedback of the action.
+For the Admin there is also an edit and a delete link that takes the admin to an edit form for that product, or to a confirmation page for deleting the product.

+- **Edit product page**
+    This page is only available for the Admin.
+It contains a form to edit Category, Sku, Name, Description, Price, Rating and Image.
+The 'update product' button then add the products new information to the database.
+The 'cancel' button leads back to the all products page.

 ### Features Left To Implement